ChadKreutzer/sinatra_skeleton/README.md

 *don't forget to run bundle install*

-There is sample content already set up to show you where things go and how to configure things, but feel free to replace it all when using the skeleton.

 The project is preconfigured for testing using rspec.
 Place your tests in the spec folder and just run `rake` to to run your tests.